Configuration

 dumpCoreboolEnds the process via abort instead of _exit.
 Dumps a core file, depending on your kernel configuration. (default: true)

-waitForGdbAttachintSpecifies a timeout in seconds while the crashed program is being held in the stopped state, waiting for a debugger to attach.
-Any value <= 0 skips this step. (default: 0)
+waitForGdbAttachdurationSpecifies a time duration with seconds precision: it is the time a crashed program is being held in the stopped state, waiting for a debugger to attach.
+Any value <= 0 skips this step. (default: 0s)

 Intent Timeout Specification

-The intents/timeouts sub-object lets you specify the exact timeouts in milli-seconds for the asynchronous IPC used to implement the intents mechanism.
+The intents/timeouts sub-object lets you specify the exact timeouts with milli-seconds precision for the asynchronous IPC used to implement the intents mechanism.
 Any intent whose lifetime exceeds a timeout for the stages shown below is canceled by the system and an error reply is sent back to the original sender.
 Setting any of the timeout values to 0 or a negative number disables the timeout handling for that specific stage.

 Config KeyTypeDescription

 Note: It makes sense that this timeout value is slightly bigger than the sum of the previous three timeout values described above: all the other timeouts are sub-steps towards the completion of an intent request, while this timeout represents the whole process.
-Making it slightly bigger than the sum accounts for processing and communication overhead that is not part of the individual sub timeouts. (default: 20000)
+Making it slightly bigger than the sum accounts for processing and communication overhead that is not part of the individual sub timeouts. (default: 20s)

 Please be aware that due to the asynchronous nature of the intent delivery, an intent might be canceled by the system because it ran into either a replyFromApplication or replyFromSystem timeout, although the receiver still received and processed it.